karock5345/aqs8server/readme.md

 # AQS version 8.2.1

 Coming up:
-Reset SMS quota
+~~Reset SMS quota~~
+Booking Management
+Booking to Queue Function
-send quota is full email to admin send 'New booking' email to manager
+send SMS quota is full email to managerm and admin Send email to TSVD when SMS api is error (maybe down or quota is full) send 'New booking' email to manager

 <h3 style="color:orange;">Version 8.2.1</h3>